PER|FORMER

 Random generator

-Random evolves from a quick reroll tool into a controlled generator with identity, stability, and compare workflow.
+Random evolved from a quick reroll utility into a controlled generator with identity, stability, and compare workflow.

-• Rework Random around a non-destructive preview/apply model with A/B, Cancel, Apply, and reroll behavior.
+• Random now runs on a non-destructive preview/apply model with A/B, Cancel, Apply, and reroll actions built around predictable state transitions; Variation follows the same per-step keep/replace semantics used in Acid.

 Launchpad

-• Fix multiple regressions (Note Style, targeting, pattern drawing, fill release, probability handling).
+• Legacy LP regressions were resolved across note-style rendering, targeting, pattern drawing, fill release, and probability handling.

 Clock & Sync